Gilberto Duavit Jr.

 Gilberto "Jimmy" Roy Duavit Jr. (born October 16, 1963) is a Filipino businessman, philanthropist, producer, and writer.
-He is the president and chief operating officer of GMA Network Inc., one of the largest media networks in the Philippines.
+He is the president and chief executive officer of GMA Network Inc., one of the largest media networks in the Philippines.
 Duavit inherited the position from his father, Gilberto "Bibit" Duavit Sr., who was the network's founding chairman.
 Duavit first became involved with GMA in 1993 as a film producer for the network's production company, GMA Pictures, which was then named Cinemax Studios and later GMA Films.
 He produced some of the company's most successful films, including José Rizal (1998) and Muro-Ami (1999), both of which won the Metro Manila Film Festival Award for Best Picture successively.
 After his promotion as the network's vice president in 2000, Duavit became involved in the network's television production, having created the shows Liwanag ng Hatinggabi (1999–2000), Ang Iibigin ay Ikaw (2002–03), and Hanggang Kailan (2004).